psycopg/psycopg/docs/cursor.rst

 The `!AsyncCursor` class
 ------------------------

-.. autoclass:: AsyncCursor
+.. autoclass:: AsyncCursor()

     This class implements a DBAPI-inspired interface, with all the blocking methods implemented as coroutines.
 Unless specified otherwise, non-blocking methods are shared with the `Cursor` class.

-    The following methods have the same behaviour of the matching `!Cursor` methods, but have an `async` interface.
+    The following methods have the same behaviour of the matching `!Cursor` methods, but should be called using the `await` keyword.

     .. automethod:: close

-        .. note:: you can use `!async with` to close the cursor automatically when the block is exited, but be careful about the async quirkness: see :ref:`with-statement` for details.
+        .. note:: you can use ``async with`` to close the cursor automatically when the block is exited, but be careful about the async quirkness: see :ref:`with-statement` for details.

     .. automethod:: execute
     .. automethod:: executemany
     .. automethod:: copy

+        It must be called as ``async with cur.copy() as copy: ...``

     .. automethod:: callproc
     .. automethod:: fetchone
     .. automethod:: fetchmany
     .. automethod:: fetchall

+    .. note:: you can also use ``async for record in cursor`` to iterate on the async cursor results.

 Cursor support objects
 ----------------------

-.. autoclass:: Column
+.. autoclass:: Column()

-    An object describing a column of data from a database result, `as described by the DBAPI`__, so it can also be unpacked as a 7-items tuple
+    An object describing a column of data from a database result, `as described by the DBAPI`__, so it can also be unpacked as a 7-items tuple.

+    The object is returned by `Cursor.description`.

     .. __: https://www.python.org/dev/peps/pep-0249/#description